use-hydra-ai/hydra-controlbar-starter/README.md

 # Hydra Control Bar Starter Template

-This is a starter template for building applications with natural language control using [Hydra AI](https://github.com/michaelmagan/hydraai).
+This is a starter template for adding natural language control to your application using [Hydra AI](https://github.com/use-hydra-ai/hydraai).
 It demonstrates how to use a command palette-style control bar that allows users to interact with your application using natural language.

+Add the control bar to your project with `npx hydra-ai-cli add control-bar`.
+This will add the control bar component to your project and guide you through Hydra configuration.

 ## Control Bar Component